 Kidney Infection Vs Kidney Stones: How Pain Differs

-• Stone pain moves from back to groin as the stone travels; infection pain stays localized to the back/side
+Stone pain moves from the back to the groin as the stone travels; infection pain stays localized to the back and side.

 Kidney infections and kidney stones represent two completely different medical conditions that affect the same organ system.
 A kidney infection, medically known as pyelonephritis, occurs when bacteria travel up from the bladder into one or both kidneys.
 This bacterial invasion causes inflammation of the kidney tissue and can lead to serious systemic complications if left untreated.